LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 > All six people opened up so much - and I can't believe how how much they did open up - and shared their experiences of life.

+He also concurred about the importance of human intervention in helping people in these circumstances

+> It just shows how important that is to get that reassurance - that little bit of hand-holding goes a very long way

 ### Cheltenham

 Claire Cook ran a third week of interviews at Cheltenham.